neverchange95/ToDoApp/README.md

 ### Screenshots of the application
 * First Picture shows the overview of all specific days in a month.
 By clicking on a day, the application switches to the activity like picture two
 * Picture two shows the activity where you can input and save a todo, delete a todo or set a todo as done.
 The menu button brings you to the activity before and the bell will show you the activity like picture three
+* Picture three shows the notification activity.
+Here you can set a notification for a specific todo
+* If you are clicking on the the date, which is shown in all activities, the application switches to the date change activity like picture four.
+Here you can choose a date on the calendar and get with the "Zum ToDo" button to the todo-list for the choosed date.
+Picture five shows a example for the todo-list of a choosed date in the calendar
 <div>
   <img src="Screenshots/Screenshot_20210224-222852.jpg" width="200" alt="" style="margin:3px" align="left">
   <img src="Screenshots/Screenshot_20210224-223359.jpg" width="200" alt="" style="margin:3px" align="left">